 On summer sea days in the Med, Seven Seas Mariner hosts a spectacular Mediterranean Buffet and barbecue out on the pool deck, featuring fresh local fish and delicious grilled meats -- a real treat.

 And if all that food isn't enough for you, you can grab a coffee and a complimentary cookie, a piece of fruit or a light snack at Coffee Connection, an attractive but (on our trip) underused cafe next to the library on Deck 6.

 A nice feature there is that newspapers are available to read in various languages, and they're hung on traditional cafe newspaper poles.
 Facsimile satellite editions of your favorite paper can also be delivered to your cabin daily for $6.50 per paper.
 Options include USA Today and four other U.S. papers, The Times and Financial Times (U.K.), Canada's National Post and a range of European titles like Le Monde (France) and Holland's De Telegraaf.

 If, after all this food, you're feeling too full to struggle out of your suite, don't worry -- you can eat there, too.
 A 24-hour room service menu offers everything from sandwiches and pizza to salads, burgers and pasta.

-There is a separate menu for 24-hour room service, which offers everything from sandwiches and pizza to burgers and pasta.
-During dinner hours, guests may also order room service from the Compass Rose dinner menu.
+During dinner hours, passengers may also order room service from the Compass Rose dinner menu.
 Menus for all dining venues are broadcast daily on in-suite televisions.